ABOUT OGL

 WHAT WE DO

-Our mission is to acquire, authenticate, study, preserve, develop, and distribute genetic materials, biological specimens, information, technology, and standards needed to advance basic and applied non-commercial research.
+Our mission is to acquire, authenticate, study, preserve, develop, and distribute genetic materials, biological specimens, knowledge, information, technology, and standards needed to advance basic and applied non-commercial research.

 OUR BOLD VISION